Mr-Chubz/Resources-Edited/README.md

-## Changelog for v1.3.3
+## Changelog for v1.4
-- Mod now available in Ukrainian!
-Thank you Prosta4okua!
+- Added buildings from previous eras in order to connect them to the new units.

 NOTE: Requires the latest [Civ 5 Expansion mod](https://cdn.discordapp.com/attachments/664739473367760908/716157804846514230/Civ5ExpansionModv2.2.zip).